 Set your storage preferences but defaults will work

-Make sure this vm is on the virtual network and subnet that was setup for the connector, “subnet-connector”
+Make sure this VM is on the virtual network and subnet that was setup for the connector, “subnet-connector”

 This VM needs a (new) public IP address.
 A default IP address name will be provided but this can be changed.
 At the same time as changing or confirming the name this should be changed to a static IP address